 IIS can be installed by the Vault Service installation process automatically.
 However, we recommend installing it before the Vault server to avoid multiple reboots of the machine before the final installation.

 Once IIS is installed, we install the version of SQL that was established in step 1.
 The process to install SQL is standard whether it is Express, Standard or Enterprise.
 The following link goes through the process of installing SQL for Vault 2017.
 The only different between these instructions and the ones that will be used to install on your new environment will be the supported versions of SQL.
 The reason is that we decided this in step 1 we can skip down to the installation steps.

 After installing IIS and SQL, we can move forward and install Vault Server (ADMS)

-After the required software is installed, we can move on to the Vault server.
+After the required software in Autodesk Vault Basic is installed, we can move on to the Vault server.
 The installation media is available through the manage.autodesk.com portal.
 The Contract Manager or Software coordinator for your company will have access to software downloads.

 With the installation media downloaded, we can start the installation of Vault Basic.
 The first thing we do is to run the System Pre-Checks.
 Running the Pre-Checks before the installation allows us to address any issues that are present before we run the installation.